singlerider/lorenzotherobot/README.md

     '!treats'* ['add'/'remove'/'set'] ['username'] [amount] - allows mod to decide how many treats a user either gets added to them or removed
     '!help'
-    '!shots'* ['add'/'remove'/'set'] [amount] - allows mod to keep track of how many shots a streamer has remaining '!me' - Same as '!llama me'
+    '!shots'* ['add'/'remove'/'set'] [amount] - allows mod to keep track of how many shots a streamer has remaining '!viewers' - Shows a Count of the Number of Viewers '!highlight' - Shows a Link to Random Highlight from Streamer's Archive '!followers' - Shows Streamer's 5 Most Recent Followers '!uptime' - Time Stream has been Online, if it is in fact Online '!stream' - Shows Streamer's Current Stream Title
-    '!viewers' - Same as '!llama viewers'
-    '!highlight' - Same as '!llama viewers'
-    '!followers' - Same as '!llama followers'
-    '!uptime' - Same as '!llama uptime'
-    '!stream' - Same as '!llama stream'

 Adding your own commands
 ========================